Energy Transfer LP (ET) Stock: A Value Analysis - News Heater

 ET) stock’s latest price update

-The stock price of Energy Transfer LP (NYSE: ET) has surged by 1.42 when compared to previous closing price of 13.71, but the company has seen a 2.32% gain in its stock price over the last five trading sessions.
-InvestorPlace reported 2023-09-21 that In the efficient U.S. stock market, fortunes are made and lost based on the right stock at the right time.
-In this context, three stocks have quietly captivated astute insiders’ attention.
+The stock of Energy Transfer LP (NYSE: ET) has increased by 1.37 when compared to last closing price of 13.82.
+Despite this, the company has experienced a 1.74% gain in its stock price over the last five trading sessions.
+Seeking Alpha reported 2023-09-25 that Energy Transfer has experienced significant insider buying in the past month.
+Using the DDM model, I think the stock is undervalued.
+The MLP has seen its debt load grow in the last decade but has been focused on paying it down and has ample liquidity.

 ET’s Market Performance

-Energy Transfer LP (ET) has seen a 2.32% rise in stock performance for the week, with a 7.29% gain in the past month and a 11.24% surge in the past quarter.
-The volatility ratio for the week is 1.78%, and the volatility levels for the past 30 days are at 1.52% for ET.
-The simple moving average for the last 20 days is 2.40% for ET stock, with a simple moving average of 9.26% for the last 200 days.
+Energy Transfer LP (ET) has experienced a 1.74% rise in stock performance for the past week, with a 8.27% rise in the past month, and a 11.19% rise in the past quarter.
+The volatility ratio for the week is 1.99%, and the volatility levels for the past 30 days are at 1.62% for ET.
+The simple moving average for the last 20 days is 2.84% for ET stock, with a simple moving average of 10.02% for the last 200 days.

 Analysts’ Opinion of ET